SFe-Team-was-taken/SFE/code-of-conduct.md

 **Use of generative AI (for example GitHub Copilot, ChatGPT, Claude Code, etc.) is acceptable only to understand how something works, and for research.** However, you should not use AI tools to generate publicly facing text, images or code.

+- *Permitted: I don't understand this person's suggestion, so I will use AI to get the key points.*
+- *Not permitted: To implement this SFE feature into the reference implementation, I will get AI to generate the code.*

 ### No feature removal

 **To remove a feature from the specification, a suitable reason (for example safety or security) must be provided.** Feature removal without considering these points is considered vandalism.
 Redundancy is not considered a valid reason for the purpose of this rule.
+Deprecation is permitted.

+- *Permitted: We are removing this feature because it cannot be implemented safely.*
+- *Not permitted: We are removing this feature because there are multiple ways to achieve the same behaviour.*

 ### No unsolicited sample requests

-**Don't make unsolicited requests for audio samples.** SFE for the most part does not manage audio samples, and if you can't find samples that meet your requirements, we probably can't either.
+**Don't make unsolicited requests for audio samples.** SFE for the most part does not manage audio samples (except as may be required by our obligation to provide a reference implementation for the SFE format), and if you can't find samples that meet your requirements, we probably can't either.

+- *Permitted: Let's talk to a soundfont developer about implementing SFE.*
+- *Not permitted: Please contribute samples to my incomplete SFE project so I can release it.*

 ## Failure to follow these rules